Flow-Scanner/lightning-flow-scanner-cli/README.md

 - Navigate to _Repository Settings > Actions > General_.
 - Under _Workflow permissions_, select:
 - _Read and write permissions_.

-You can now run the action as [Manual Action](#run-as-manual-action) or run it automatically on pushes or pull requests.

 **Privacy:** Zero user data collected.
 All processing is client-side.
 → See our [Security Policy](https://github.com/Flow-Scanner/lightning-flow-scanner-action?tab=security-ov-file).